 If you just want something you can take like regular over-the-counter medicine, you might prefer getting your elderberries in capsule form.
 These are regular gel-coated capsules filled with concentrated elderberry extract.
 Some may have some other natural ingredients mixed in for additional benefits.

 When buying elderberry capsules, always check the list of ingredients on the box so you know exactly what you’re taking.

-If you are looking to use elderberries for their skincare benefits, look for natural and organic skincare products that contain elderberry as one of the ingredients.
+If you want to use elderberries for their skincare benefits, look for natural and organic skincare products that contain elderberry as one of the ingredients.
 You’ll rarely find skincare products with only elderberry.
 They are usually added to complement other ingredients with skincare benefits.
-Elderberry-containing skincare products are specially formulated for sensitive skin
+Elderberry-containing skincare products are specially formulated for sensitive skin.

 Before you start consuming elderberry for its many benefits, it is really important to understand the potential cautions and side effects.

-The right way to eat elderberry is to consume it in the form of a syrup, preserve or any other cooked concoction.
+The right way to eat elderberry is to consume it in the form of syrup, preserves or any other cooked concoction.
 Cooking destroys these toxins and makes the cooked product safe to eat.

-The second caution is that not everyone should consume elderberries
+Another precaution to take note of is that not everyone should consume elderberries.

-Take a close look at the ingredients – The safety and effectiveness of elderberries starts with what you purchase.
-You want to be use a natural, organic elderberry product that doesn’t contain any preservatives or additives that are not necessary for the product itself.
-Common and safe ingredients used in most elderberry products are dried organic elderberries, water, honey, herbs and spices.
-Do not buy elderberry syrup with ingredients like high fructose corn syrup.
-It may be added to add some sweetness but that also increases the sugar content, which is bad for health in the long run.
+Check the Ingredients First – The safety and effectiveness of elderberries start with what you purchase.
+Look for natural, organic elderberry products that don’t contain any preservatives or additives.
+Common and safe ingredients used in most elderberry products are dried organic elderberries, water, honey, herbs, and spices.
+Avoid elderberry syrup with ingredients like high fructose corn syrup.
+This increases the sugar content, which is bad for health in the long run.

 Disclaimer: This information is not intended to serve as medical advice.
 Please consult your doctor before using any natural medication or if you experience any unusual symptoms.
 See Full Disclaimer here.